aniket-mish/aniket-mish/README.md

 hi, i'm aniket! 👋

-i work as a senior machine learning engineer in the ml infra team at wbd. i have interests in search and recsys, mlops, and distributed systems. currently besides infra, i'm exploring the hypermodern world of llms and llmops.
+i work as a senior machine learning engineer in the ml infra team at @wbd-streaming. i have interests in search and recsys, mlops, and distributed systems. currently besides infra, i'm exploring the hypermodern world of llms and llmops.

 - email @ aniketmishrikotkar@gmail.com
 - my linkedin: https://linkedin.com/in/aniketmish